DeclanFang/Demo-of-ChatBox/DemoPre/README.md

-This file stores some demo display of the ChatBox
+This file stores some demo display of the ChatBox.